MayoCalc / Blog / Finance

 Is net worth the same as income?

-No. Income is what you earn; net worth is what you have accumulated.
+No. Income is what you earn; net worth is what you've accumulated.
 A person earning $200,000 who spends everything has a lower net worth than someone earning $60,000 who saves aggressively.
 Net worth reflects your lifetime financial decisions, not just your current paycheck.

 Should I count my car as an asset?

 Technically yes, at its current resale value (not what you paid).
 A car worth $15,000 with a $10,000 loan contributes $5,000 of net equity to your net worth.
-However, since cars depreciate rapidly, they should not be counted on for long-term wealth building.
+However, since cars depreciate rapidly, they shouldn't be counted on for long-term wealth building.

 Related Tools